-The second line creates a new universe for the initial model and assigns it to a variable so that we can use it later.
+The first line creates a new universe for the initial model and assigns it to a variable so that we can use it later.
 We then define an element to appear in the initial model and give it the name “f”.
 When a name is given explicitly to an element, you also need to specify the universe, which in this case is the initial universe.

 We then define the transition model.
 It takes the previous universe as argument and returns a universe.
 The first thing it does is create a new universe, which is returned at the end of defining the transition model.
 It then creates an element named “f” that depends on the previous value of “f”.
 The previous value of “f” is the value of the element named “f” in the previous universe.
-We get at this element using previousUniverse.get("f").
+Note that we can give this new element the same name since they are part of different universes.
+We get at this element using previousUniverse.get[Boolean]("f").
 Using this procedure, we can create any manner of dependency between the previous state and the current state by referring to elements in the previous universe by reference.

 Particle filtering